+NMPED Autism Educator's Guidelines.
+See § 300.324

-New Mexico Technical Evaluation and Assistance Manual: Determining Eligibility for IDEA Part B Special Education Services.
-See § 300.304 NMPED Clarification of special education and related services in New Mexico related to the eligibility category of Developmental Delay (DD), (2020), See § 300.8 teams, (2020), See § 300.304 specific related services (2020).
+NMPED Clarification of special education and related services in New Mexico related to the eligibility category of Developmental Delay (DD), (2020), See §

+NMPED Clarification on special education and related services in New Mexico specifically related to the roles and processes of the Eligibility Determination Team (EDT) and the Individualized Education Program (IEP) teams, (2020), See § 300.304; § 300.306

+NMPED Clarification of special education and related services in New Mexico associated with determining the need for specific related services (2020).
 See § 300.306

-NMPED Clarification on special education and related services in New Mexico specifically related to the roles and processes of the Eligibility Determination Team (EDT) and the Individualized Education Program (IEP)

-Clarification of special education and related services in New Mexico associated with determining the need for